rdelpret/rainbow-road/README.md

 export RAINBOW_ROAD_SERVER=http://localhost:9999
 ```
 ### Usage
-The stars command takes in a list of GitHub repos and returns the amount of times that repo has been stared.
+The stars command takes in a list of GitHub Repos and returns the number of times that repo has been starred.
 ```
 ➜  rainbow-road git:(main) ✗ ./stars kubernetes/kubernetes istio/istio puppetlabs/puppet
 REPO                                              STARS